dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-create-control.md

 1. In the Data Type dropdown, select **Other**. <br/>
 As we are focused on proprietary information, this rule does not match any known definitions, such as PHI or PII.
 As these types are used as filters in other pages, you should strive to keep them as accurate as possible.

-1. From the Severity dropdown box, select **Medium**.
-We are picking a middle ground here an leveraging the more exact matches on Secret and Classified to indicate greater concern.
+1. From the Severity dropdown box, select **High**.
+We pick a middle ground here leveraging the more exact matches on Secret and Classified to indicate greater concern.
     <br/>Severity of the data classifier is only part of the formula that is used to designate the severity of any related data finding.
 Remember that it is the number of unique occurrences.

 1. Under Matcher Logic in the Find text matching this Regex box, enter <code>\b(?:Confidential - Internally Use Only|Confidential|Secret|Unclassified|)\b</code>.
-    <br/>This classifier uses '|' to OR the matches; and we've ordered this rule to specifically match on the full string of 'Confidential - Internally Use Only' first.
-If 'Confidential' where first, it would match on all of the conditions.
-While this appears to have no effect in the finding results, that is not true.
-The masked sample will be based on the initial hit.
+    <br/>This classifier uses '|' to define OR conditions between the possible matches.
+We've ordered this rule to specifically match on the full string of 'Confidential - Internally Use Only' first.
+If 'Confidential' were lists first, it would match on both uses of confidential.
+While this appears to have no effect in the finding results, it dloes.
+The masked sample will be based on the full string of the match.

     ![Data Classifier Rule Properties](img/dspm-classifier-any-settings.png)

 1. Scroll down to the Findings section, in the **Minimum unique matches** field, enter **1**.

 1. In the Masking drop-down meny, select **Partial Mask**.
+<br/>We select partial mask so we can get an idea of what we are seeing in the files.
+A full mask does not let us scan quickly to see what content is being tagged.
+This is especially useful when you have OR conditions in the matcher.

 1. Click **Create rule** to save the rule in the Wiz tenant.